-Spend a semester on the island of South Caicos, where spectacular marine ecosystems are largely untouched by tourism and development – for now.
-Don your wetsuit and conduct research on coral reefs, seagrass meadows, underwater mangroves, and a host of marine life.
+Spend a semester on the island of South Caicos, where spectacular marine ecosystems are still largely untouched by tourism and development.
+Don your wetsuit and get to know a host of marine life while conducting research on coral reefs, seagrass meadows, and mangroves.
 Evaluate fisheries resources and policies while collecting data that helps community members balance their rights and needs with the island’s conservation goals.

-- Go snorkeling and/or diving in the clear waters around South Caicos to conduct marine species identification and coral bleaching exercises.
+- Go snorkeling and diving in the clear waters around South Caicos to conduct marine species identification exercises and parrotfish surveys.

-- Take an excursion to the islands of Middle and North Caicos to explore the variety of ecosystems in TCI, including caves, tropical forests, and protected wetlands.
+- Take an excursion to the islands of Middle Caicos, North Caicos, and Providenciales to explore the variety of ecosystems in the TCI, including caves and protected wetlands.

-- Conduct research in some of the following areas: Climate change and ocean acidification, tourism impacts, commercial fisheries, coral health and resilience, marine protected areas, environmental education
+- Conduct research in some of the following areas: Climate change and ocean acidification, tourism impacts, commercial fisheries, coral reefs, mangroves, and seagrass ecosystems, marine protected areas